jattach/jattach/README.md

 ### JVM Dynamic Attach utility

-The utility to send commands to remote JVM via Dynamic Attach mechanism.
+The utility to send commands to a JVM process via Dynamic Attach mechanism.

 All-in-one **jmap + jstack + jcmd + jinfo** functionality in a single tiny program.
 No installed JDK required, works with just JRE.
 Supports Linux containers.